Autumn Deals & Coupon Codes for 2023

 As you might imagine, everything that builds up in the dispenser and filter can also cause a problem in your machine’s washtub.
 Most units have a special cycle designed specifically to clean the washtub.
 Running this once a month will remove all the unwanted detergent build-up and residue to keep your wash drum performing in top condition.

-• Empty the wash drum, add liquid chlorine bleach, powder cleaner or tub cleaner to the detergent dispenser.
+• Empty the wash drum, and add liquid chlorine bleach, powder cleaner, or tub cleaner to the detergent dispenser.
 No detergent should be used at this time.
 Close the drawer and the door.

 • Select “Tub Clean” or the appropriate cycle setting and “Start.”